 - All figures (illustrations, diagrams, photographs) should be supplied in JPEG, JPG, GIF, TIFF, PPT, PPTX, DOC, and DOCX format.
 If accepted for publication, we need to receive the original SOURCE file (digital file if a photo, file used to generate your figure for line graphs, charts, etc.) so we can edit them, if necessary.

-- Assemble the manuscript in this order: Title Page, Abstract, Text, Acknowledgments, References, Tables and Figure Legends.
+- Assemble the manuscript, in one file, in this order: Title Page, Abstract, Text, Acknowledgments, References, Tables and Figure Legends.

 A cover letter must accompany all submissions and provide the following information:

-- A statement that that all authors have read and agreed to the terms of the Creative Commons Attribution License (the full legal text of the license is available here), and the corresponding author is able to sign it on behalf of all the authors;
+- A statement that all authors have read and agreed to the terms of the Creative Commons Attribution License (the full legal text of the license is available here), and the corresponding author is able to sign it on behalf of all the authors;

 - A statement that the work is not and will not be submitted to any other journal while under consideration by Rambam Maimonides Medical Journal;